cpietsch/vue3-pixi-test/README.md

-# vue3 composition api test for pixijs lifecycle tests
+# vue3 composition api test for pixijs lifecycle and data

 > this is a quick hack to try out the new api and see if pixijs can be used via the composition api